nickchase/k0s/docs/airgap-install.md

 You can install k0s in an environment with restricted Internet access.
 Airgap installation requires an image bundle, which contains all the needed container images.
 There are two options to get the image bundle:

 - Use a ready-made image bundle, which is created for each k0s release.
-It can be downloaded from the [releases page](https://github.com/k0sproject/k0s/releases/latest).
+You can download it from the [releases page](https://github.com/k0sproject/k0s/releases/latest).
 - Create your own image bundle.
 In this case, you can easily customize the bundle to also include container images, which are not used by default in k0s.

 ## Prerequisites